 Pain Point 4: Managing CUI with External Parties

-Contractors often struggle with how to handle CUI when working with subcontractors, vendors, and other external parties.
+Contractors often struggle with how to handle sensitive information when working with subcontractors, vendors, and other external parties.

 Flow down requirements: Ensure all CMMC and CUI protection requirements are properly flowed down to subcontractors

-Assess supplier capabilities: Evaluate whether external parties have the necessary safeguards to protect CUI
+Assess supplier capabilities: Evaluate whether external parties have the necessary safeguards to protect it

-Limit CUI sharing: Only share CUI with external parties when absolutely necessary
+Limit sharing: Only share information with external parties when absolutely necessary

 Use secure transmission methods: Implement encrypted email or secure file-sharing solutions for external CUI sharing

-Document all CUI exchanges: Maintain records of what CUI was shared, with whom, when, and for what purpose
+Document all exchange of information: Maintain records of which type of sensitive information was shared, with whom, when, and for what purpose

 Technical Implementation of CUI Protection